Information about the Village, the Parish Council and events in the Village Hall

 An outline of the village area at the turn of this century is shown in the following drawing by James Youlden.

-The shop, post office and garage have all closed over the last 20 years or so but one of the two public houses still remains this being THE GOLDEN BOAR INN which has a restaurant (winner of 'First for Fine Dining' Award, 2010 and 'First for Pub Food' Award, 2011).
+The shop, post office and garage have all closed over the last 20 years or so but one of the two public houses still remains this being THE GOLDEN BOAR INN which has a restaurant.
 For further information visit the Golden Boar Inn website (external link).

 The village is surrounded by fairly light, but fertile, arable land mostly farmed by three farmers, two being Suffolk County Council smallholding tenants.